 This request is fundamentally non-commercial.
-NSLDN is a non-profit, non-partisan organization with recognition pending with the IRS as a 501(c)(3) organization.
+NSLDN is a non-profit, non-partisan organization that the IRS recognizes as a 501(c)(3) organization.
 NSLDN's mission is to work, through a variety of means, to advance students' rights to educational opportunity and to ensure that higher education provides a launching point for economic mobility.
 We also believe that transparency is critical to fully understanding the government's role in student protections and promoting opportunity.
 As noted above, NSLDN has the capacity to make the information it receives available to the public through reports, social media, press releases, litigation filings, and regulatory comments to government agencies.
 For these reasons, NSLDN qualifies for a fee waiver.